×

 Twitter user @raj5251 said, "The illusion is caused by the colors of the anteater's fur, as its black and white coat forms what looks like panda's eyes, be ears and a nose.
 What you don't see are the large claws on each of their paws, which are curled when the anteater walks & are used to dig through the anthill."

 In another interesting animal story, the Aboriginal peoples of Australia have discovered another cause of wildfires: birds.
 According to National Geographic, indigenous people believe that a type of bird known as "firehawks" can manage fires by carrying flaming sticks to new sites on their beaks or talons.
 There's an intriguing reason why these birds do this.
 "Firehawks" are reported to hunt prey using fire, primarily insects or tiny animals that try to flee the flames.
-These intriguing experiences were compiled in recent research published in the Journal of Ethnobiology.
+These intriguing experiences were compiled in research published in the Journal of Ethnobiology.

 Mark Bonta, a National Geographic grantee and geographer at Penn State University, was quick to point out that they aren't "discovering anything."
 He said, "Most of the data that we've worked with is collaborative with Aboriginal peoples.
 They've known this for probably 40,000 years or more."
 According to Bob Gosford, an Australian indigenous rights lawyer and ornithologist who co-authored the paper, birds such as the black kite, whistling kite and brown falcon flourish in wildfires that occur in Australia's tropical savannas.